Table of Contents

 It goes beyond our feelings, as well; there are entire billion-dollar industries that center on body dissatisfaction, some would say they prey on our dissatisfaction.
 Companies that promote weight-loss drugs or programs are dependent on people experiencing body negativity, especially the fear of being overweight.
 According to the CDC, 17 percent of American adults are on a special diet, a figure that reaches into the tens of millions.
-By taking advantage of people’s self-esteem issues, these industries may be contributing to a variety of mental health concerns, not least of which are eating disorders.
+We won’t downplay the fact that many Americans are considered overweight by medical doctors – obesity is responsible for many health problems in this country.
+However, by taking advantage of people’s self-esteem issues, these industries may be contributing to a variety of mental health concerns, not least of which are eating disorders.

 In response to “diet culture” and the worsening of Americans’ self-image, there have been movements toward body positivity and body acceptance.
 The goal of these movements is to counteract the negative self-esteem fostered by the diet industry (and to a large extent, the media, both traditional and social) and create a space where people can focus on their health rather than their body size.
 These philosophies are paramount in eating disorder recovery.
 Most individuals who seek eating disorder treatment experience disordered body image, in encouraging them to accept their body weight and feel good about themselves helps tremendously in restoring them to a better place with eating and their relationship with food.
 It doesn’t hurt that these movements also emphasize eating for health and enjoyment as well.